bayeshack2016/quant-hack/README.md

 Tools
 -----

-The project was developed with the Python and JavaScript programming language.
+The project was developed with the Python and JavaScript programming languages.
 The deliverable is an interactive document provided in the form of a Jupyter notebook with advanced interactive visualizations based on leafletjs, bqplot, d3.js.

-Analysis:
-- pandas, numpy, matplotlib
-- jupyter
-- geopy

-Visualization:
-- bqplot
-- ipyleaflet
-- jupyter widgets

 Requirements
 ------------